Contract obligations compliance sits at the heart of every successful agreement.

 And it’s not always a straightforward calculation.
 A high volume of standard or common obligations can require less resource to manage than a small number of non-standard or complex obligations.

-As a result, complying with contract obligations can be a challenge for any business.
+As a result, contract obligations compliance can be a challenge for any business.
 It can be made still harder by shifting priorities and changes in personnel.
 Furthermore, failure to comply with contract obligations can lead to a breach of contract and represent a potentially serious latent risk to the business and one that needs to be closely managed.

-In order to help you better manage your business’s contract obligations we’ve developed a step-by-step approach, covering:
+In order to help you improve your contract obligations compliance we’ve developed a step-by-step approach, covering:

 - Some assumptions to provide context